Dev-Siri/gedis/README.md

 ## Commands

-The database is very simple with 5
+The database is very simple with 5 commands.

 NOTE: The commands are case-insensitive, so doesn't matter if you are a SQL guy or not.

 ### Open commands

-These commands can
+These commands can be accessed from both the CLI and the Rest API.

 ### `GET`